 Autism Spectrum Disorder

-Autism Spectrum Disorder, a neurodevelopmental disorder, is characterized by impaired social communication and altered behavioral patterns, including increased irritability.
-Approximately 1.8 million U.S. children and adolescents ages three through 17 and over five million adults in the United States are living with Autism Spectrum Disorder.
+Autism spectrum disorder, a neurodevelopmental disorder, is characterized by impaired social communication and altered behavioral patterns, including increased irritability.
+Approximately 1.8 million U.S. children and adolescents ages three through 17 and over five million adults in the United States are living with autism spectrum disorder.

 For more information on Autism Spectrum Disorder: